Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/ikarus/mem_access.md

 # Elementary memory access
 This part of Ikarus make possible Reading and writing Integers, Strings, Arrays and Bytes.

-If address <= 0, an error is thrown.
+If `address <= 0`, an error is thrown.
 Otherwise, an attempt is made to read or write at this address.
 If the address is in an invalid range, for example in a code segment, there is an access violation (Gothic crashes).
 In the case of string operations, it is also necessary that at the specified position